everella/Fauxtoshop-Gimp-Theme/README.md

 3. Extract the contents of the archive

 4. Open Gimp 2.10.34.
 Once it is fully opened, close it.
-   - Tip: Opening Gimp creates your Gimp's AppData Roaming and local folder, which are used for things like themes, window placements, etc
+   - Tip: Opening Gimp creates your Gimp's AppData Roaming and local folder, which are used for things like themes, window placements, and more

+5. Access your Gimp 2.10 folder within AppData Roaming
+   - Typically located in C:\Users\YourUsernameHere\AppData\Roaming\GIMP\2.10

+5.1.
+Drag and drop the ```2.10``` folder in your Gimp's

 Here is a video demonstration on how to install it!